chateau86/KerbalPlaneAP/README.md

 ```
 to your choice of part and put the compiled dll in `<KSPFolder>\GameData\<YourPart>\Plugins`.

-Now you aer ready to fly your plane like a *REAL* pilot.
+Now you are ready to fly your plane like a *REAL* pilot.
 No more stomping-the-rudder-pedal to turn like MechJeb.